6 minutes reading | Também disponível em 🇧🇷

 - End the days by recording what you have done and planning the new day.
 If the day was bad, the recording will help to show how much you achieved.

-- To train sync, find a person to play.
-She has to say a work at the same time as you.
-If you say banana and she says bicycle, you now have to say another work that mixes banana and bicycle.
+- To train sync, find a person to play with.
+She has to say work at the same time as you.
+If you say banana and she says bicycle, you now have to say another word that mixes banana and bicycle.